5aadali/Landing-page/README.md

 ## Overview

 This project is a simple and responsive personal website landing page built using HTML, CSS, SCSS, and JavaScript.
-You can view the live website [here](https://saadali05.github.io/Landing-page/).

 ## Features